Greek leftist Tsipras says ECB cannot shut Greece out of stimulus

 "Austerity is both irrational and destructive.
 To pay back debt, a bold restructuring is needed," he said.

-Repeating many policy pledges first laid out last year, he promised to do away with a real estate tax, freeze house foreclosures, raise the minimum wage and reinstate a 12,000 euro ($14,400) tax-free threshold to help low earners.
+Repeating many policy pledges first laid out last year, he promised to do away with a real estate tax, freeze house foreclosures, raise the minimum wage and reinstate a 12,000 euro (9,395 pounds) tax-free threshold to help low earners.

 He said he would abandon the goal of achieving primary budget surpluses, aimed at cutting Greece's debt burden equivalent to more than 175 percent of gross domestic product.